asllop/AppOS/README.md

 # AppOS
 *"Make your App the OS"*

 AppOS is a kernel designed to be embedded into an application, as if it were a static library.
 It features a small footprint memory management system, preemptive & cooperative multitasking with threads, networking, events, driver abstraction layer, Real-Time oriented design and more.
-All its API functions are thread safe, doesn't stop the normal task scheduling and many of them are fully reentrant.
+All its API functions are thread safe, don't stop the normal task scheduling and many of them are fully reentrant.

 The main fields of aplication are: